rmwirabua/yolo/README.md

  `npm start`

- ### Go ahead a nd add a product (note that the price field only takes a numeric input)
+ ### Go ahead and add a product (note that the price field only takes a numeric input)